 - Chemical analysis

 In addition, a focus on forensic linguistics or forensics and law might help you to develop strong communication skills.
 You could even double major in a discipline like English or Business to help supplement your analytical knowledge.

 Either way, the technical, sought-after skills you’ll gain while studying forensics can help prepare you for a wide range of professions and for a potential career transition later in life.

 The California School of Forensic Studies (CSFS) at Alliant International University

 Are you looking for the right college to study forensics and criminal law?

 Whether you’re interested in pursuing a bachelor’s degree, an advanced degree, or a professional certificate, the California School of Forensic Studies has the right curriculum to help you meet your career goals.

 Our courses are taught by experts with significant professional experience.
-Offered at our California campuses and online, it’s easy to find a degree program that fits your schedule while you begin a new course of study or begin a career transition.
-If you are looking to become a forensic scientist, you can get the training you need with Alliant as your guide.
+Offered at our California campuses and online, our degree program schedule provides some flexibility to help you begin a new course of study or begin a career transition.
+If you are looking to become a forensic scientist, let Alliant be as your guide.

 Explore our offerings, and learn more about careers in law enforcement, forensic psychology, and other rewarding fields today.

 U.S. Bureau of Labor Statistics, Forensic Science Technicians, https://www.bls.gov/ooh/life-physical-and-social-science/forensic-scien…, Accessed Nov.
 29, 2021